SoliantMike/FM-js_Barcode/README.md

 Also note that some barcode types may have requirements on the values they can represent, such as EAN type must be a 13 digit number.
 See the documentation for the barcode type you are using before implementing in your solution.

+Added better support for Windows version where long URLs are not supported and may fail.
+Note that this uses the user clipboard to transfer data from the web viewer to a field.

+Updated for FileMaker 16 with security setting to allow for fmpurl protocol.

 Read more here:
 http://www.soliantconsulting.com/blog/ ...coming soon.